masabai/aws_eventbridge_tickers_service/README.md

 ## The Problem

-A client wanted a daily email summary of their $200k investment portfolio delivered automatically after the market closes.
+A client wanted a daily email summary of their $200k investment portfolio delivered automatically after the market closes, with a reliable, hands-off process requiring no manual effort.
-They needed a reliable, hands-off solution that sends the update each day without any manual steps.

 ---